-For the purposes of the Data Protection Act 1998 the Data Controller is Cash On Go Ltd. Cash On Go Ltd is a registered Data Controller under the terms of the Data Protection Act 1998, details of Cash On Go Ltd’s notification to the regulator for data protection, may be found in the Information Commissioner’s Office Public Register of Data Controllers at www.ico.org.uk under registration number Z2642498.
+For the purposes of the Data Protection Act 2018 (DPA2018) and General Data Protection Regulation (GDPR) the Data Controller is Cash On Go Ltd. Cash On Go Ltd is a registered Data Controller under the terms of the DPA2018 and GDPR, details of Cash On Go Ltd’s notification to the regulator for data protection, may be found in the Information Commissioner’s Office Public Register of Data Controllers at www.ico.org.uk under registration number Z2642498.

 To register with us you must be 18-years of age or older.
 Minors are strictly forbidden from using our service.
 Regarding this we do not collect any personal data about children.